-Since 2012, BMC has been serving clients locally throughout New York, New Jersey, and Connecticut, and remotely across the country and around the globe.
+Since 2012, BMC has been serving clients across the country and around the globe.

 Brittany Maschal, Ed.D

 Brittany received her doctorate in higher education from the George Washington University in 2012.
-Prior, she attended the University of Pennsylvania for her master’s, and the University of Vermont for her bachelor’s degree—a degree she obtained in three years.
-Brittany is an Associate member of the Independent Educational Consultants Association and a member of the Professional Association of Resume Writers and Career Coaches.
+Prior, she attended the University of Pennsylvania for her master’s, and the University of Vermont for her bachelor’s degree—a degree she earned in three years.
+Brittany is an Associate Member of the Independent Educational Consultants Association and a member of the Professional Association of Resume Writers and Career Coaches.
+As a member of IECA, she serves on the Graduate Committee and co-leads the MBA Virtual Roundtable Series.